elixir-ecto/tds/README.md

 $ mix test
 ```

-The tests require an addition to your hosts file to connect to your sql server database.

-<IP OF SQL SERVER>	sqlserver.local
+The tests require your sql server database to be present on localhost.
+In case you are unable to run local instance of SQL server either using local installation on [windows](https://docs.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup) or [linix](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup), docker image for [linux](https://hub.docker.com/r/microsoft/mssql-server-linux/)

 Additionally SQL authentication needs to be used for connecting and testing.
-Add the user test_user as owner to the database test_db.
-See one of the test files for the connection information and port number.
+Check config/test.exs file for credentials used in unit testing.

 ##Special Thanks